gebirgslok/BricklinkSharp/README.md

 	- Demo project :heavy_check_mark:
 	- Doc :heavy_check_mark:
 	- Exchange rate service :heavy_check_mark:
+ - New method on *IBricklinkClient*: **GetBookImage**.
+Builds and returns the image URL for a specific book number.

 ### 0.7.0
  - New method on *IBricklinkClient*: **GetMinifigImage**.
 Builds and returns the image URL for a specific minifigure number.